 Dependency Injection

-Dependency injection is an optional feature in webman that is disabled by default.
+In Webman, dependency injection is an optional feature, and it is turned off by default.
 If you need dependency injection, it is recommended to use php-di.
-The following is an example of how to use php-di with webman.
+Below is how to use Webman with php-di.

 Installation

-Modify the configuration config/container.php, and the final content should be as follows:
+Modify the configuration in config/container.php, with the final content as follows:

 $builder = new \DI\ContainerBuilder();